 Establishing parentage early in a child's life is important.
 It can ensure financial support is available to the child.

-The following paternity law introduction will help you understand the process for establishing paternity and the legal significance that it carries.
+This paternity law introduction will help you understand the process of establishing paternity.
+It will also explain the legal significance paternity carries.

 Paternity Actions in Court